Frequently Asked Questions (FAQ)

 2. No Ongoing fees – the barcodes are sold for a one-off cost so you only pay once

-3. Barcode Images Provided – we also provide high resolution (600 dpi) barcode images in 4 different formats (Bitmap, SVG, Jpeg, and PDF).
+3. Barcode Images Provided – we also provide high resolution (600 dpi) barcode images in 4 different formats.

 4. No compulsory membership – No membership forms or fees